ellisonbg/py4science/book/getting_started.rst

-You can index into the end of the array using negative numbers -- -1 is the last elememt of the array, -2 is the second to last, etc...
+You can index into the end of the array using negative numbers -- -1 is the last element of the array, -2 is the second to last, etc...

 .. ipython::